 Let’s imagine the words attributed to Aloysius true.
 Now imagine Aloysius’ playground words put to the test by a clear and immanent threat to him and his mates.
 I suspect Aloysius would abandon the ball game and high-tail it off the playing field.
 As would the lot of them.
 And yet.
 If Aloysius were a member of the band on the Titanic, he, and his mates, would go on playing – music.
 Not a one of the Titanic band members survived, but each met his end while playing music to calm the fear-wrenched passengers.
 And here, I think, is the hook.

-One response to uncertain times, particularly when defined by an inescapable clear and immanent threat, is to sing or tell stories.
+One response to uncertain times is to sing or tell stories.
 Picture the quarantined Italians singing from their balconies this pandemic.
 These kinds of responses are no surprise to Charles Fritz (1921-2000), pioneer of disaster research.
 Fritz, who’s interests reside in the therapeutic features of disaster, finds that

 The widespread sharing of danger, loss, and deprivation produces an intimate, primarily group solidarity among the survivors which overcomes social isolation, provides a channel for intimate communication and expression, and provides a major source of physical and emotional support and reassurance (Bolding, Fritz.
 Fritz, 63) … The entire society talks much more openly and freely about intimate feelings of fear, guilt, shame, despair, hope, love and other important sentimental concerns of human life.
 (Fritz, 65)

 Hence the words attributed to Aloysius, “I would go on playing” do just as they say.
 Shared with others, they lift like a ball or a note into the air during uncertain times.